flipperdevices/flipperzero-firmware/documentation/fbt.md

  >    - On Windows, simply run `scripts/toochain/fbtenv.cmd`.
  >    - On Linux & MacOS, run `source scripts/toochain/fbtenv.sh` in a new shell.

- If your system is not supported by pre-built toolchain variants or you want to use custom versions of dependencies, you can `set FBT_NOENV=1`. `fbt` will skip toolchain & environment configuration and will expect all tools to be available in your system's `PATH`. *(this option is not available on Windows)*
+ If your system is not supported by pre-built toolchain variants or you want to use custom versions of dependencies, you can `set FBT_NOENV=1`. `fbt` will skip toolchain & environment configuration and will expect all tools to be available on your system's `PATH`. *(this option is not available on Windows)*

- If `FBT_TOOLCHAIN_PATH` variable is set, `fbt` will use that directory to install toolchain into.
+ If `FBT_TOOLCHAIN_PATH` variable is set, `fbt` will use that directory to unpack toolchain into.
 By default, it downloads toolchain into `toolchain` subdirectory repo's root.

 If you want to suppress printing toolchain version and certain other information to console, you can `set FBT_QUIET=1`. it can be useful for running `fbt` for processing its output, like `fbt get_blackmagic`.